-- 1. Prepare your room by following the instructions under In the Testing Room on Test Day on page 16. - 2.
+- 1. Prepare your room by following the instructions under In the Testing Room on Test Day on page 18. - 2.
 Check the kit supplied by your test coordinator to make sure you have the following supplies: - A sign-in ticket for each student.
-(For students taking SAT School Day, you should have 2 copies of each sign-in ticket.) - A Testing Room Materials Report form with a seating chart along with a list from your coordinator of the individual materials assigned to each student. - Serialized paper test materials and serialized Paper Test Taker Administration Instructions booklets, as listed on the Testing Room Materials Report form. - Score Sends Code List booklets (1 per student taking SAT School Day only). - For some students testing with EL supports, printed copies of translated test directions or approved word-to-word dictionaries. - 3.
+(For students taking SAT School Day, you should have 2 copies of each sign-in ticket.) - A Testing Room Materials Report form with a seating chart along with a list from your coordinator of the individual materials assigned to each student. - Serialized paper test materials and serialized Paper Test Taker Administration Instructions booklets, as listed on the Testing Room Materials Report form. - Score Sends Code List booklets (1 per student taking SAT School Day only). - For students taking the SAT with Essay, a list of their state student ID numbers. - For some students testing with EL supports, printed copies of translated test directions or approved word-to-word dictionaries. - 3.
 Work with your test coordinator to access the Paper Testing Scripts for the test you're administering in your room.
 You can print the scripts or access them electronically on your device.
 (An online copy is also available on the Help page of Test Day Toolkit.) - 4.
-Carefully review the sections Using the Proper Materials on page 42 and Using the Proper Scripts on page 40 before test day.
+Carefully review the sections Using the Proper Materials on page 43 and Using the Proper Scripts on page 41 before test day.